 Tens of thousands of contracting construction workers suffer serious injuries that create acute harm.
 However, others develop serious health issues over time when exposed to a toxic mixture of fine, hazardous fibers and particles including dust, asbestos, gypsum and other building materials.
 A hardly detectable respiratory problem in its early stage can cause significant damage to the worker’s lungs and lead to serious, life-threatening diseases including silicosis, asthma, and COPD (chronic obstructive pulmonary disease).
 Contractors, supervisors, and foremen are required to provide PPE (Personal Protective Equipment) to any worker performing their duties in a hazardous environment.

-Receive a Free Consultation With An Experienced Illinois Construction Accident Law Firm
+Receive a Free Consultation With An Experienced Schaumburg Construction Accident Law Firm

 As an injured employee under Illinois law, you are entitled to receive worker’s compensation benefits.
 As a surviving family member of a deceased loved one killed in a construction accident, you are entitled to file a wrongful death lawsuit.
 An attorney working on your behalf can ensure that every party responsible for your damages is held financially accountable.